casper-network/docs/source/docs/casper/developers/cli/transfers/index.md

 **Transferring Tokens Using Direct Transfer**

-You can use the direct method to transfer tokens when you have an account with a single primary key, and it is capable of signing a transaction.
+Tokens can be transferred directly when the signing key has enough weight to approve the transaction.
+This is the most common scenario, applicable by default for accounts with a single primary key.
 To use a direct transfer, see [Transferring Tokens Using Direct Transfer](./direct-token-transfer.md).

 **Transferring Tokens Using Multi-sig Deploy**